 A spritzer is a chilled alcoholic drink historically made by diluting white wine with carbonated water or sparkling mineral water.

-The drink is said to have originated when, in the 19th century, Austrian soldiers would travel around the then Austrian Empire and dilute the wines of Northern Italy with bubbly water until the alcohol content was lowered and more similar to a beer.
+The drink is said to have originated in the 19th century when Austrian soldiers traveled around the then-Austrian Empire and diluted the wines of Northern Italy with bubbly water until the alcohol content was lowered and more similar to that of beer.

 Horse’s Neck Cocktail Garnish